CodingOnWindowsOS/Tableau/Tableau Server Client/README.md

 #### Generating Personal Access Tokens
 To generate a personal access token (i.e., token_value as shown in the scripts), do the following:
-1. Navigate to your accounts settings (My Account Settigns) on your Tableau Server or Tableau Cloud instance.
+1. Navigate to your account settings (My Account Settings) on your Tableau Server or Tableau Cloud instance.
 2. Scroll down to the Personal Access Tokens Section.
 3. Type/enter in your preferred token name and click "Create Token."
 4. Copy/paste the generated token into the python script as the token_value.

 # Special Thanks
 I want to give special thanks to the maintainers and individual contributors to the Tableau Server Client Python library.
-Without them, I wouldn’t have been able to increase my organization’s productivity to the great extent I have nor would I be able to provide you these pre-built scripts to help you do the same!
+Without them, I wouldn’t have been able to increase my organization’s productivity to the great extent I have, nor would I be able to provide you these pre-built scripts to help you do the same!

 Check out the official repository: https://github.com/tableau/server-client-python/tree/master